 Mussolini is Always Right 1925 - 1929

 These are the best of times for the US.
 Prohibition doesn't stop anyone from having a good time, the country is on wheels or listening to the radio, welcoming the talkies or investing in the stock market with reckless optimism.
 It's that brief spell they call the Jazz Age, the age of Charles Lindbergh and Babe Ruth.
-And in 1929, on Black Tuesday, it comes crashing down to the floor of the New York Stock Exchange.

 World War II